The wearing of school uniform is compulsory and is strictly enforced for the following reasons:

-Pupils in Reception, year 1 and year 2 can wear a white school polo- t shirt and the new school purple woolen jumper or cardigan, They may wear a white shirt and the new school elastic/clip on tie, instead of the polo t-shirt but this is not compulsory,
+Pupils in Reception, year 1 and year 2 wear a white school polo- t shirt and the school purple woolen jumper or cardigan, They may wear a white shirt and the a school elastic/clip on tie, instead of the polo t-shirt but this is not compulsory,

-Pupils in year 3 upwards will be wear a white long or short sleeved shirt and traditional new school tie with the new school purple woolen jumper or cardigan.
-The new shirt, tie and woolen jumper/cardigan is compulsory for pupils in key stage two from September 2018.
+Pupils in year 3 upwards wear a white long or short sleeved shirt and traditional school tie with the school purple woolen jumper or cardigan.

 All other school uniform (e.g. white school shirts, grey trousers or grey skirt) can be purchased as usual from retailers that sell school uniform.

 In the summer term, boys may wear grey shorts instead of trousers and girls may wear a purple gingham dress.

 The current white polo t shirt and purple sweatshirt will not be wasted and will be able to be worn for PE (indoor and outdoor respectively) and also when we participate in external sporting competitions.

 We discourage pupils from bringing valuables or large amounts of money to school.
 Cash payments must be made to the school office whenever possible by the parents/carers.